Writing Contests: Understand What Editors Want

 Increase Your Chances of Publication

 Writers who regularly get published and win writing contests are aware of what editors want and expect in a good story.
-They use this information and win often.
-Their stories come across as fresh, with strong characterization and a unique voice, and their writing surprises in some simple way that invites editors to read on.
+Nothing will raise an editor's heart rate faster than a great opening.

 Lee Kvern, who won our Hazel Hilles Memorial Short Fiction Award for her story "In Search of Lucinda," submitted the same story for the Howard O'Hagan Short Fiction Award and won that contest as well.
 For a single story, she won $500 in our contest and $700 in the other.

-Lee is also a novelist, and she kickstarted her novel-writing career with short story prizes.
+Lee is also a novelist, but she kickstarted her novel-writing career with short story prizes.
 I know many other writers like her who consistently publish their stories and win contests.

-Yet more than ninety percent of stories are rejected or eliminated before the editor has finished the first page.
+Yet, in my experience, more than 90% of stories are rejected or eliminated before an editor has finished the first page.
 Fiona McCrae, director and publisher of Graywolf Press recently wrote:

 People often ask me how much I read of a manuscript before deciding whether or not to publish.
 The answer is that it variesthe more I like something, the more I read of it.
 However, it is certainly true that one can tell a lot from a first page.

-My agent sent this article to her list of authors, and she added a personal note: "Fiona is being discreet: editors rarely get beyond the first page."
+My agent, Denise Bukowski, sent this article to her list of authors, and she added a personal note: "Fiona is being discreet: editors rarely get beyond the first page."

-Lorian Hemingway, founder of the Lorian Hemingway Short Story Competition, wrote that editors and jurors "look for stories that provide meaningful connections with readers through wise, graceful, unforgettable prose."
+Lorian Hemingway, granddaughter of Ernest Hemingway and founder of the Lorian Hemingway Short Story Competition, wrote that editors and jurors "look for stories that provide meaningful connections with readers through wise, graceful, unforgettable prose."

-If you're unsure of the effect or readiness of your writing, my Flash Assessment below has been useful to numerous writers.
+If you're unsure of the effect or readiness of your writing, my Flash Assessment below will remove doubt, teach, and provide solutions.
+Later, when you submit a polished,

 How to Submit